srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

 * Proportion of vote

 This document is stored in the organisation shared drive.

+## Seeking guidance from the Trustees
+The team committee is responsible for seeking guidance from the Trustees as to the direction they should take for the coming year.

 ## Reporting to Trustees
 The team committee is responsible for ensuring that the committee provides regular updates to the Trustees to keep them in-the-loop with the progress of delivering the competition programme.
 This is accomplished by arranging for online (Google Hangouts/Meet) calls at least once every month.